atiq-cs/MediaTool/README.md

-# MediaTool
+# Media Tool
-A media tool automate some actions on media files
+A media tool to automate some actions on media files.